aghale/Getting-and-Cleaning-Data-Project/README.md

 run_analyis.R contains R script and performs above required task.

-tidy_average.txt outputs the tidy dataset with the average of variable as requred in step 5
+tidy_average_data.txt outputs the tidy dataset with the average of variable as requred in step 5